 Review: The Pro’s & Con’s of My Experience Using Clicky Web Analytics

-Seeking to measure your written articles and blog posts are a crucial element to proper Internet marketing.
-I have came across an online service that provides real time analytics on most of my written blog post that I can deem accurate.
-My analysis consists on three factors with in the Clicky Analytical Online Software:
+The Pro’s – Seeking to measure your written articles and blog posts are a crucial element to proper Internet marketing.
+I have come across an online service that provides real time analytics on most of my written blog post that I can deem accurate.
+My analysis consists of three factors with in the Clicky Analytical Online Software:

 - Links Report – With this I can actually tell the page where the third party links is located rather than just the domain.
 This can also show me major holes in my site where visitors maybe using outbound links on my blog or website then leaving.

 - 2. Search Report – With this great benefit comes a very powerful search report that gives you real time data which shows you how users got on to the site, and also shows rankings for the keywords used from its sheer SEO grid.
 It enables me to track individual web users visiting my site on specific rank in terms and see the users journey from an single level.